Long Cove Highlights

 Long Cove is the perfect easy getaway and a second home for all of our homeowners.
-Currently there are no full-time residents.
+Currently there are a handful of full-time residents.

 Golfers of all skill levels have three golf venues to challenge their skills.
 You can start with a warm-up on the driving range and then take it to the course.
 Long Cove’s 9-hole golf course, designed by Tripp Davis, plays in a family-friendly hour or so.
 For an epic putting experience it’s Thistle Never Dhu, a 2-acre thrill ride of a putting green.
 It’s one of the nation’s largest putting greens and was designed by David Zinkand, of Bandon Dunes fame.